michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 15. and Mathai, and Thoma, and Jakub bar Chalphai, and Shemun who was called the Zealous,

-16. and Jihuda bar Jakub, and Jihuda Scaruta,Or, S'karjuta. he who was the traitor.
+16. and Jihuda bar Jakub, and Jihuda Scaruta,

 17. And Jeshu descended with them, and stood in the plain, and a great assembly of his disciples and a multitude of people from all Jehud, and from Urishlem, and from the sea-coast of Tsur and Tsaidon,